24eme/signaturepdf/installation.md

 #### The translation is not done

-The translation is not done, the language remains in English in the interface.
+The language remains in English in the interface.

 Check that your locales are properly installed: